promregator/promregator/docs/documentation.md

 Note that the file has to explicitly mention the hostname and the port of your Promregator instance as it is seen from Prometheus.
 Promregator tries to auto-detect this based on the request retrieved.
 However, for example if Promregator is running in a Docker container, this mechanism may fail.
 You then have to explicitly set the configuration parameters `promregator.discovery.hostname` and `promregator.discovery.port` accordingly.
 For further details on these two options, also refer to the (configuration options page)[config.md].

+Moreover, it may be worth mentioning that querying the `/discovery` endpoint significantly more frequently than the application cache (see also configuration option `cf.cache.timeout.application`) and the resolver cache (`cf.cache.timeout.resolver`) is of little use: The results provided by the endpoint are mainly generated out of the values in these two caches.
+Extraordinary querying might still make sense, though, if you have [explicitly invalidated the caches manually](./invalidate-cache.md).

 A sample service discovery configuration at Prometheus then may look like this:

 ```yaml